 Furthermore, an analysis of the resulting policies showed that myopic and non-myopic policies differ qualitatively.
 A myopic policy, in order to minimise uncertainty in the next step, tends to look where it believes the person to be.
 By contrast, a non-myopic policy tends to proactively look where the person might go next, so as to more quickly detect her new location when she moves.
 Consequently, non-myopic policies exhibit less fluctuation in belief and accumulate more reward, as illustrated in Figure 5.
-The blue lines mark when the agent chose to observe the cell occupied by the person and the red line plots the max of the agent's belief.
-The difference in fluctuation in belief is evident from the figure as the max of the belief often drops below 0.5 for the myopic policy, but rarely for the non-myopic policy.
+The blue lines marks when the agent happens to choose the camera which can observe the cell occupied by the person.
+The red line plots the max of the agent's belief.
+The difference in fluctuation in belief is evident from the figure as the max of the belief often drops below 0.5 for the myopic policy but rarely does so for the non-myopic policy.